Skip to content

 Leetcode Course Schedule problem solution

-YASH PAL, 31 July 2024
+YASH PAL, 31 July 202419 January 2026

-In this Leetcode Course Schedule problem solution, There are a total of numCourses courses you have to take, labeled from 0 to numCourses – 1.
+In this Leetcode Course Schedule problem solution, there are a total of numCourses courses you have to take, labeled from 0 to numCourses – 1.
 You are given an array of prerequisites where prerequisites[i] = [ai, bi] indicates that you must take course bi first if you want to take course ai.

 For example, the pair [0, 1], indicates that to take course 0 you have to first take course 1.